eebette/bank_scrapers/README.md

 ### About

-This is a Selenium driver that logs in using provided credentials, navigates #FA, navigates to the detail account info in the Downloads Center from the landing page.
+This is a Playwright driver that logs in using provided credentials, navigates MFA, navigates to the detail account info in the Downloads Center from the landing page.

 Instead of scraping the user's account info from the page, this driver will navigate to the user's positions summary and download the accounts info provided by Vanguard using a folder of the user's choice

-> ➖️ Driver has limited support for #FA (only supports mobile app touch authentication)
+> ➖️ Driver has limited support for MFA (only supports mobile app touch authentication)

 ### Example Usage